Barry Callebaut: ACTICOA

+Ruby chocolate

+In 2017, Barry Callebaut launched a new type of chocolate, ruby, named after its reddish-pink colour, which is due to the colour of the cocoa beans from which it is made.

+In 2018, Nestlé Japan Ltd. launched the ruby chocolate-based Ruby Sublime KitKat, becoming the first global brand to use the pink chocolate formula.
+The product was also launched the same year in the UK.

+"Second generation of chocolate"

-At the end of 2022, the "second generation of chocolate" was announced, which, according to the company, has 50 percent less sugar than most other chocolates.
+In 2022, Barry Callebaut announced the "second generation of chocolate", which, according to the company, has 50 percent less sugar than most other chocolates.
 In addition, the dark chocolate consists of only two ingredients and the milk chocolate of only three.
-In the Belgian town of Wieze, Barry Callebaut operates the largest chocolate factory in the world.
-Around 350,000 tons of chocolate are produced here every year.

-Ownership structure
+Governance and ownership structure

+From 2015 to 2021, Antoine Bernard de Saint-Affrique was CEO of the company, after which Peter Boone took over the position, holding it until 2023, when it went to Peter Feld.

-As of May 2024, the company was 30.1% owned by Zurich-based Jacobs Holding AG, 5% by Renata Jacobs, 3.1% by BlackRock and 6.5% by UBS Fund Management.
+As of May 2024, the company was 30.1% owned by the Zurich-based Jacobs Holding, 5% by Renata Jacobs, 3.1% by BlackRock, and 6.5% by UBS.

 Criticism

 Deforestation

-On 13 September 2017 NGO Mighty Earth released a report documenting findings that Barry Callebaut purchases cocoa grown illegally in national parks and other protected forests in the Ivory Coast.

-The report accused Barry Callebaut of endangering the forest habitats of chimpanzees, elephants and other wildlife populations by purchasing cocoa linked to deforestation.
-As a result of cocoa production, 7 of the 23 Ivorian protected areas have been almost entirely converted to cocoa.
-Barry Callebaut was notified of the findings of Mighty Earth's investigation and did not deny that the company sourced its cocoa from protected areas in the Ivory Coast.
+In September 2017, the NGO Mighty Earth released a report documenting findings that Barry Callebaut purchases cocoa grown illegally in national parks and other protected forests in the Ivory Coast.
+The report accused the company of endangering the forest habitats of chimpanzees, elephants, and other wildlife populations by purchasing cocoa linked to deforestation.
+Seven of the 23 Ivorian protected areas have been almost entirely converted to cocoa plantations.

-A follow-on report by Mighty Earth dated 7 December 2018 indicated little to no progress had been made in the year since Barry Callebaut and other signatories had committed to the Cocoa and Forests Initiative.
+A follow-up report by Mighty Earth from December 2018 indicated little to no progress had been made in the year since Barry Callebaut and other signatories had committed to the Cocoa and Forests Initiative.